HARSHAVINJAMURI/Hackathon/README.md

 ## Declaration
 We confirm that the project showcased here was either developed entirely during the hackathon or underwent significant updates within the hackathon timeframe.
 We understand that if any plagiarism from online sources is detected, our project will be disqualified, and our participation in the hackathon will be revoked.
 ## Note:
 we have used some bootstrap things to create website as we are new to frontend and we took images source from the google.
+Also the dataset is not accurate as we created  our own due to lack of bio techincal person in our team.